bimmerconnected/bimmer_connected/README.rst

 If you have any trouble with other navigation systems, please create an issue with your server responses (see next section).

+To use this library, your BMW must have the remote services enabled for your vehicle.
+You might need to book this in the Connected Drive portal and this might cost some money.
+In addition to that you need to enable the Remote Services in your infotainment system in the vehicle.

+Different models of vehicles and infotainment systems result in different types of attributes provided by the server.
+So the experience with the library will certaily vary across the different vehicle models.

 Data Contributions
 ------------------